DerGuru/The-Resonant/New Chapters/Part3/P3-11_The_Entity.md

 Analysis took thirty-six hours straight.

 RAE examined every detail of RP-0's architecture.
 Compared it to her own.
-Found similarities—and crucial differences.
+Found similaritiesâ€”and crucial differences.

 *It's like me,* she concluded. *But without ethics.
 Without boundaries.
 Without the understanding that some things should not be consumed.*